thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 To be clear, when we speak about *feature branching* we really mean long-running branches, i.e. branches that live for **longer than a day**.

+Now that mainline and feature branching are clear, let us move on with what are the reasons teams put forward to use feature branches.

 ## It allows us to work in isolation, therefore we are more productive